fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

 better but is a paid product which I can't justify while not using the language professionally.

 So I went back to my daily driver for Python development, Visual Studio Code.
-Being a Microsoft product, C# is indeed supported rather well in this editor but I didn't find a lot of step by step guides that one can follow to get started with it, so hopefully my hardships will save someone else the same challenges I had when starting out.
+Being a Microsoft product, C# is supported rather well in this editor but I didn't find a lot of step by step guides that one can follow to get started with it, so hopefully my hardships will save someone else the same challenges I had when starting out.

 ## Installing .NET

 I will admit that the various versions of .NET are a bit confusing, but here's all you need to know:

-* **.NET Framework** is the older closed source, Windows only release, skip this one!
+* **.NET Framework** is the older closed source, Windows only release; skip this one!
 * **.NET Core 3.1** is the open source, cross-platform LTS release which is still used widely and it supports C# 8.0.
-* **.NET 5.0** is the current open source, cross-platform release which offers all the extra goodies in C# 9.0
+* **.NET 5.0** is the current open source, cross-platform release which offers all the extra goodies in C# 9.0.

-You'll need to start by downloading the relevant release for your OS (I'll be using Windows) from [Microsoft's Download .NET page](https://dotnet.microsoft.com/download).
+You'll need to start by downloading the relevant release for your OS from [Microsoft's Download .NET page](https://dotnet.microsoft.com/download).

 Once installed, you'll now have a new command available at your terminal called `dotnet`.

+The remaining instructions will assume you're on Windows and in a PowerShell terminal, but they can easily be tweaked silghtly to work on Linux and macOS.

 ## Installing Visual Studio Code & Extensions